skygaikwad/VGNetworkingHelper/README.md

 ////////////////////////////

-There is also no internet connection which can be change to enable it Setup Reachability enable in App delegate
+There is also no internet connection action which can be change but need to enable it Setup Reachability enable in App delegate

+Feel Free to modify.